-Show the slide presentation reminding participants of Module 1's school in-service training (INSET) itinerary and of the main points to make when, at the start, introducing the Module.
+Show the slide presentation reminding participants of Module 1's school in-service training (INSET) content.

 Activity R1.2: Warm up and recap

 Ask everyone to stand up, move around the room and find a partner - each pair then nominate themselves as A and B. They will be talking and listening to each other.